abhishek-b-agarwal-zz/DataScienceGAProject/README.md

 # DataScienceGAProject
 This is the repositiory for GA Project Submission

+The project aims at predicting the similar items for the users based on their past activity.
+I will be using collaborative filtering techniques here.

 The source for the dataset is [this](http://jmcauley.ucsd.edu/data/amazon/)

 The dataset I will be working on is called **Ratings only**